mjd-tech/Linux-notes/filesystem/file_perms.md

 ```
 ### Display Octal Permissions
+- octal "digits" represent 3 bits, so the range is 0-7
 - `ls -l` does not display octal
 - `stat somefile` shows both octal and symbolic (and other stuff)
 - `stat -c '%n %a' somefile` shows only filename and octal
 - `exa -l --octal-permissions somefile` shows both octal and symbolic.
 Note: exa usually not installed by default
 - `exa -l --octal-permissions --no-permissions --somefile` shows only octal

+#### Gui File Managers
+Most gui file managers have an option to show octal permissions.
+However you may see more than 4 octal digits.
+Example:
+- files: 100644
+- directories: 40755 (it's actually 040775 but the leading 0 is not displayed)
+Well, there are actually 16 bits involved.
+- The leftmost 4 bits represent the "type" of file. i.e. regular file or directory

+On a Desktop Linux system 99% of the time,
+- you are only concerned with the **Rightmost 3 digits** and you can **ignore** the rest.
+- the 4th digit from the right will almost always be 0
+- the 5th and 6th digit, represent whether it's a file or a directory, which you already know because the file manager shows directories as "folders"

 ### Common Octal Permissions